 Thinking about these things always fills me with gratitude for our planet and the many gifts it gives us.
 I’m working on becoming a better inhabitant.
 Here are five ways to honor our planet this Earth Day.

 Recognize that the Earth exists separately from us and that we are its inhabitants.
 Every bit as alive as we are, our planet provides everything that makes our life possible on its surface.
 We exist by its choosing, which is remarkable when you consider everything we do to it.
 On Earth Day, drink deeply of the natural beauty that surrounds you and give thanks for the benevolence of our planet.

 Wean yourself of chemical dependency.
 Chemicals, like alcohol and other drugs, are hard to give up.
-The obvious culprits, herbicides and fertilizers are only part of the problem.
-Many of the products we enjoy today are enjoyable because of their chemical additives and let’s face it, buying “green” isn’t always so fun.
-On Earth Day, take stock of your bad habits and choose at least one offending product to eliminate from the list.
+The obvious culprits, herbicides and fertilizers, are only part of the problem.
+Many of the products we enjoy today are pleasurable because of their chemical additives and let’s face it, buying “green” isn’t always so fun.
+On Earth Day, take stock of your bad habits and choose at least one offending product to eliminate from your life.

 Acknowledge that we are here on this earth collectively, not individually.
-Each individual behavior impacts the broader community, with all of our actions together forming our human experience on Earth.
-On Earth Day, reaffirm the importance of your individual role in the world and accept responsibility for the influence it has on the direction of our planet.
+Each individual’s behavior impacts the broader community, with our combined actions forming the sum total of our human experience on Earth.
+On Earth Day, reaffirm the importance of your own unique role in the world and take responsibility for the bearing it has on the course of our planet.